-The Preservation Foundation also helps enhance the cultural and educational offerings of the Lake County Forest Preserves for Lake County residents, including programming at the Ryerson Conservation Area, the Greenbelt Cultural Center and the Lake County Discovery Museum.
+The Preservation Foundation also helps enhance the cultural and educational offerings of the Lake County Forest Preserves for Lake County residents, including programming at the Ryerson Conservation Area, the Greenbelt Cultural Center and the Dunn Museum.

 In the past year alone, generous Foundation donors have:

 Provided nearly $60,000 to underwrite educational opportunities for youth, ensuring that regardless of income, children received access to our award-winning educational programs.

 Planted new trees in honor or memory of loved ones and dedicated trail-side benches at sites throughout the county—a gift to all Lake County residents by donors to our Green Gifts program.

 Underwritten cultural and community service programs such as Afrofest, Fiestas Patrias, and the Giving Dinner at the Greenbelt Cultural Center.